ELELAB/MAVISp/README.md

 ## Requirements

+The MAVISp Python package is designed to run on any operating system that supports Python.
+It has been tested on Ubuntu Linux 18.04 and macOS (13.5.2)

-In order to install the package and all its requirements automatically, you will need to have a working Python 3.7+ installation availalbe.
-We recommend installing the package in its own virtual environment - please see previous instructions on how to perform this.
+In order to install the package and all its requirements automatically, you will need to have a working Python 3.7+ installation available.
+We recommend installing the package in its own virtual environment - please see previous instructions on how to create a virtual environment.

+The MAVISp Python package requires the following packages, and has been tested with the following versions:

+- pandas 2.1.3
+- tabulate 0.9.0
+- numpy 1.26.2
+- PyYAML 6.0.1
+- streamlit 1.28.2
+- streamlit-aggrid 0.3.4.post3
+- requests 2.31.0
+- termcolor 2.3.0

 ## Installation